THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Suppliers must provide a fair level of compensation and career development that reflects knowledge, skills, abilities, professional experience, benefits, salary and non-salary incentives.

 In particular, Moncler partners with the Fair Wage Network, an independent organisation dedicated to progressing fair wage practices across global supply chains.
-The methodology adopted by Fair Wage focuses on partnership with companies and suppliers to assess wage practices through workers and managers questionnaires, identifying root causes and implementing improvement activities.
+The methodology adopted by Fair Wage Network focuses on the collaboration of companies and suppliers and assesses wage practices through workers and managers questionnaires, identifying potential issues and suggesting improvement activities.

 The implementation of this analysis and the gradual extension to other Moncler suppliers have been assessed and prioritised on the basis of the risk profile associated with the geographical location of the supplier and other factors, such as the presence of collective labour agreements, which ensure dialogue and respect for social and environmental aspects.
 To this regard, approximately 70% of the Moncler Group’s suppliers is located in Italy and is covered by collective bargaining agreements.